-Your mind is a garden, your thoughts are the seeds, you can grow flowers, or you can grow weeds.
+Your mind is a garden; your thoughts are the seeds, the harvest will bring either flowers or weeds.

-The “serious” stuff...
-So what have I done with my life up to now?
+The “serious” stuff… what have I done with my life up to now?

 Education has always been emphasised in my family.
 So in terms of professional accomplishments, here’s the spiel.
 I am a qualified speech pathologist.
 I chose to become a speechie because I love children and wanted to be around them.
 Also because I got good marks in English.
 My work was about giving children a voice.
 Sometimes literally, when providing the “alternative” part of Augmentative and Alternative Communication and other times as an advocate.